nikhitrivedi1/PULSY/README.md

 3. Next you will be able to set up the REST API to run locally on your laptop using the following cmd:
 ```
-uvicorn main:app --reload
+uvicorn main:app
 ```
-4. From here - you can start the Java Application by going to AppController.java and running it
+4. From here - you can start the Java Application by going to frontend/Controller/AppController.java and running it

 ## In Progress 🚀
 1. **LLM Function Calling** Add function calling capabilites to tune the quality of the responses provided by Pulsy